-Although the KJV translation uses the word "heaven" in the first verse of Genesis, most modern Bibles correctly translate this verse as it is listed above.
+Although the King James translation uses the word "heaven" in the first verse of Genesis, most modern Bibles correctly translate this verse as it is listed above.
 But does God's word teach a single spiritual realm that has levels or were multiple places created?

-The second 'heavenly' place the Bible says God created can be found in Genesis 22, where it states that Abraham's descendants would be as "the STARS OF THE HEAVEN" (Genesis 22:17).
+The second place the Bible says God created can be found in Genesis 22, where it states that Abraham's descendants would be as "the stars of the heaven" (Genesis 22:17).
 This is where our moon, the sun, the planets in our solar system, distant stars and galaxies, and the rest of the universe is located.